-

 To what extent is it possible to actively market the sale of insurance into your jurisdiction on a cross border basis and are there specific or additional rules pertaining to distance selling or online sales of insurance?

-As a matter of principle, insurance contracts can be concluded through distance selling or online sales, since the application for insurance, the insurer’s proposal and the acceptance of such proposal by the policyholder can take place in writing, orally or via any technological means (e.g. through the exchange of e-mails or an on-line application and acceptance process).
-Law 2251/1994, as in force, (the “Consumers’ Protection Act”), also implementing into Greek law the provisions of the EU Directive 2002/65/EC on distance marketing of consumer financial services, recognises additional rights to consumers, including policyholders, in case of distance selling.
-The Consumer’s Protection Act requires that adequate pre-contractual information is made available to the consumers-policyholders, in writing or though any other durable medium, before undertaking any commitments under the policy, otherwise the policy may be considered null and void.
-Accordingly, in case of telephone sales, the process must be recorded with the consent of the consumer and specific information must be provided, such as the identity of the person contacting the consumer and his/her relationship with the insurer.
+As a matter of principle, insurance contracts may be concluded through distance selling or online sales, since the application for insurance, the insurer’s proposal and the policyholder’s acceptance of that proposal can be made in writing, orally or by any technological means (e.g. through the exchange of e-mails or an online application and acceptance process).
+Law 2251/1994, as in force (the “Consumers’ Protection Act”), implementing into Greek law the provisions of EU Directive 2002/65/EC on the distance marketing of consumer financial services, recognises additional rights for consumers, including policyholders, in the case of distance selling.
+The Consumers’ Protection Act and the Insurance Distribution Act require that adequate pre-contractual information be made available to consumer-policyholders, in writing or, subject to specific requirements, through any other durable medium, before any commitments under the policy are undertaken; otherwise the policy may be considered null and void.
+In the case of telephone sales, the process must be recorded with the consumer’s consent and specific information must be provided, including the identity of the person contacting the consumer and that person’s relationship with the insurer.

 -